 The Mara Discovery & Community Empowerment Centre (MDC) in Aitong is the only community center in this part of the Mara.
 It has been a well-loved resource since 2009 for communities and rural families throughout the region — providing conservation education for youth, job and life skills training, recycling, a venue for community meetings, IT resources, and many other services not found elsewhere.
 The patrons, employees, and volunteers are all local Maasai.
 MDC is largely self-sustaining through the services it provides.

 MDC was in need of a little TLC.
 We are funding a renovation of the whole center, thanks in part to a grant from the Rotary Club of Woodside/Portola Valley (CA): patching, resurfacing, and painting inside and out, upgrading the IT, building a tree nursery, repairing the recycling center, and more.
 We're also developing a Wildlife & Children's Library, which was the #1 request from patrons.
 It will be the first public library in the region, a learning center with books, digital media, and interactive activities.
 The wildlife materials will be valuable to the many students, tour guides, conservation leaders, and wildlife researchers in the area.
-We're also planning a sewing center.
+We are planning a sewing center in 2021.

 Library & Resource Center for Talek Primary School